 - Basic models: Typically affordable, these units offer fundamental filtration capabilities and are ideal for small rooms or specific purposes like tackling pet dander.

-- Mid-range options: Offering a balance between functionality and price, these units are suitable for medium-sized rooms, featuring improved filtration systems and added features like timers and auto-shutoff.
+- Mid-range options: Striking a balance between functionality and price, these units suit medium-sized rooms and feature improved filtration systems along with extras like timers and auto-shutoff.

 - Premium models: Often packed with advanced technology and multiple filtration stages, high-end models cater to large rooms and might include smart features like app connectivity and air quality monitoring.